dud3c/Test/README.md

 # Test

-Tihs is a test raed me file on my first Github ripository!!
+This is a test readme file on my first Github repository!!